 Effective communication skills (writing, speaking and listening) for differing target audiences and purposes are essential for scientists.
 A multi-faceted approach will be used to develop competency and comfort with connecting, listening to and communicating science to differing audience members/patients/ families.
 In year one, T32 trainees will complete the CCTSI's Effectively Communicating Research to the Public program, which is a three-part workshop series that provides an overview of why and how to engage the public -- everyone from television reporters to neighbors -- and the world on social media.
 Each workshop is 1.5 hours and includes hands-on training and practice.
 To apply these skills, annually, each postdoctoral trainee will participate in a type of Café Scientifique, regionalized to Science on Tap, as a nod to our communities' pride in pubs and microbrews.
 A Café Scientifique (Science on Tap) is a place where anyone can come to explore the latest ideas in science and technology.
-Cafés are known for their informal and friendly atmosphere and are believed to improve the image of Table 8.
-Learning Outcomes and Evidence: Postdoctoral trainees will... scientists/science, careers in Exhibit foundational characteristics of Translational Scientists science, and science literacy.28-29 Characteristics demonstrated through ICDP progress, annual Translational Each year the CCTSI T32 training Scientist presentations, IAC annual presentation, One Health Hackathon programs, both the pre- (if funded) Possess Individualized Career Development Plans (ICDP), which and post-doctoral programs, along incorporates domain characteristics of clinical and translational researchers with the CCTSI Community Entry and Annual ICDP submission to Program Admin documenting progress Exhibit regulatory, operational, and scientific competencies that advance Engagement Core and CSU, will CTSR across translational spectrum and project life course organize and hold two Science on Demonstrated through research in progress presentation during T32 seminars, IAC Tap events where T32 trainees and MAT meetings, manuscripts, grant proposals will talk with and listen to Demonstrate effective scientific communication (oral and written) community citizens about their Demonstrated at Science on Tap with citizen feedback, annual research in research.
-Trainees will give an progress presentation with Program Admin + peer feedback, record of submitted overview of their research for the and published abstracts, peer reviewed manuscripts/publication, and presentations first 5-7 minutes (without using Exhibit research practices concordant with research ethics, RCR, GC Submission of documents related to completion of required training, IACUC and presentation software) followed by IRB approvals, ethics/RCR/GCP course grade (B+ or better), MAT reports 10-15 minutes of discussion and Report being part of a new translational community and network with new dialogue.
-Science on Tap will insights, perspectives, and skills engage people in a conversation Demonstrated through trainee report of expanded network and top 3 new insights about issues in science and health and skills, MAT assessment reports, annual Translational Scientist presentation at and promote the cultural T32 seminar, PhD thesis chapter or personal reflection report for non-PhD trainees examination of research.
-The aim Demonstrate effective skills in teaming and leading of our Science on Tap events is to Demonstrated through increased membership in interdisciplinary teams, make the research conducted by improvements in self-efficacy and increased application of effective strategies for our T32 trainees relevant, powerful teaming and leading and important to community and to Apply evidence informed mentoring practices Mentee-Mentor Assessments (program entry, end of year 1, end of year 2) provide a relevant experience to our trainees for honing communication skills with the public.
-Science on Tap events will be promoted through the CSU, CU, CCTSI's network of partners and members (>10,000) through websites, newsletters, Facebook, Twitter, and the networks of the Science on Tap hosts.
-It is anticipated that 30-40 people will attend these events.
-We are unaware of other CTSA T32 programs organizing Science on Tap events but will be excited to disseminate this program to other Hubs.
+Cafés are known for their informal and friendly atmosphere and are believed to improve the image of scientists/science, careers in science, and science literacy.28-29 Each year the CCTSI T32 training programs, both the pre- (if funded) and post-doctoral programs, along with the CCTSI Community Engagement Core and CSU, will organize and hold two Science on Tap events where T32 trainees will talk with and listen to community citizens about their research.
+Trainees will give an overview of their research for the first 5-7 minutes (without using presentation software) followed by 10-15 minutes of discussion and dialogue.
+Science on Tap will engage people in a conversation about issues in science and health and promote the cultural examination of research.
+The aim of our Science on Tap events is to make the research conducted by our T32 trainees relevant, powerful and important to community and to provide a relevant experience to